jfbourgon/nrcan-datacube/work-modules/WorkModule03.md

 * generate statistics on all overview image levels
 * compare and contrast results statistically and visually
 * make recommendations
-* can be done using R or GDAL
+* can be done using python, R or GDAL
 * capture work, code, logic, findings in jupyter notebook
 ## Purpose of work
 This work serves two purposes: